copperwater/xNetHack/doc/xnh-changelog-8.0.md

 ### Architectural changes

+- Usage of the term "demon lord" to refer to any of the two demon lords and six demon princes has been changed to the collective term "archfiend" to remove ambiguity.
 - Fuzzer logging is now a compile-time switch, and is off by default, rather than being a silent user of CPU in all regular games.
 - Struct rm has increased by 1 byte.